hclayton1095/DScapstone/report.md

 After merging the sentiment and pricing data, we constructed a supervised dataset where the target variable represents whether the next day’s closing price increased or decreased.
 SVM was chosen as one of the classification models in order to test whether sentiment features improve the separation of these two classes.
 The rbf kernel was selected for its efficiency and strong performance on structured financial datasets.
 The performance of the final model will allow us to compare how well sentiment-driven features contribute to forecasting compared to models that rely only on numerical market indicators.

 ### 2.5 Evaluation Metrics
 We will evaluate the performance of the SVM model using a variety of methods: accuracy, precision, recall, and F-1 score.
-Accuracy score is the percentage of true positives and true negatives correctly identified by the model.
+Accuracy score is the percentage of true positives and true negatives correctly identified by the model. *Of all the predictions the model made, how many were correct?*

 $$
 \text{Accuracy Score} = \frac{\text{True Positives} + \text{True Negatives}}{\text{Total Predictions}}